ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 * Accounting date must be within the expenditure type's start and end dates.
 * **Special Case: Revenue Accounts**
   * PPM Does not allow revenue on transactions.
 Special handling has been added to the API to address this through the integration processes.
 Specific GL Accounts are allowed to be used on PPM Transactions.
 They are NOT set up as PPM Expenditure Types, but an exception is made to the validation rules to allow them to be passed through.
-  * Revenue accounts allowed descend from the parents below:
+  * Revenue accounts allowed are children of the parents below:
-    * `48000A`
+    * `40090C` - Self Supporting Degree Fees
-    * `41000A`
+    * `40100C` - Professional Degree Supplemental Tuitions
-    * `40090C`
+    * `40200C` - University Extension Program Fees
-    * `40100C`
+    * `41000A` - Sales and Services of Educational Activities
-    * `40200C`
+    * `48000A` - Non-Capital Private Gifts

 ##### Award Validation

-* Awards should only be included on sponsored projects and are required on sponsored projects.
+* Award should only be included on sponsored projects and is **required** on sponsored projects.
 * Award must be associated with the project.
-* If left blank on a sponsored project, a default will be provided.
-If one can not be derived, then the transaction will fail validation with the missing award.
-This is likely due to an incomplete project setup which must be corrected in Oracle before transactions can be submitted.
+* If left blank on a sponsored project, the operation will attempt to find a default.
+If one can not be found, then the transaction will fail validation.
+This will likely be due to an incomplete project setup which must be corrected in Oracle before transactions against that project may be submitted.
 * Accounting date must be within the award's start and close dates.

 ##### Funding Source Validation

-* Funding sources should only be included on sponsored projects and are required on sponsored projects.
+* Funding source should only be included on sponsored projects and is required on sponsored projects.
-* Funding source must be associated with the project and award.
+* Funding source must be associated with the project / award combination.
-* If left blank on a sponsored project, a default will be provided.
-If one can not be derived, then the transaction will fail validation with the missing funding source.
-This is likely due to an incomplete project setup which must be corrected in Oracle before transactions can be submitted.
+* If left blank on a sponsored project, the operation will attempt to find a default.
+If one can not be found, then the transaction will fail validation.
+This will likely be due to an incomplete project setup which must be corrected in Oracle before transactions against that project may be submitted.
 * Accounting date must be within the funding source's from and to dates.